< M78 .. M79 .. Messier Index .. M80 >

 As of July 2013, this cluster contains only 12 or 13 known variables, according to Clement (2013, 2018): 10 RR Lyrae stars (6 of type RR0, 4 of RR1), 1 semi-regular variable, and 1 long-term variable (the star M79-V7), perhaps a long-period type II Cepheid (type CW); 1 star (M79-V8) is of uncertain type and to be confirmed.
 Up to March 2018, this number has increased to 33 (+ 1 former candidate): 11 RR Lyraes (6 RR0, 4 RR1, 1 uncertain), 1 type II Cepheid (CW), 10 semi-regulars + 3 quetionable, each 1 long-term, 1 eclipsing, and 1 variable of unknown type.
 Current state of variable star research in M79 is presented in Kopacki (2015), and slightly earlier in Kains et.al.
 (2012).

 Holger Baumgardt et.al.
 (2023) investigated astrometrical data from the GAIA satellite, and from the position and velocity, derived M79's simulated orbit.
 They found that M79 is at a distance of 42.6 kly (13.08 kpc) from us, and 62.2 kly (19.09 kpc) from the Galactic Center; at that distance, it is currently the most outlying Messier globular cluster from Galactic Center (slightly further out than M53 and M54).
 It is moving in an orbit with period of about 220 Myr.
-It is currently approaching its apogalacticum at 63.5 kly (19.48 kpc) from GC which it is to reach in about 20 Myr.
-It has passed its last perigalacticum, when it comes very close to the Galactic Center, at only 1.82 kly (0.56 kpc), about 90 Myr ago.
-They also found an age of 11.7 Gyr for M79 from fitting of its Color-Magnitude Diagram (CMD), a half-mass radius of 14 ly (4.33 pc), and a mass of 180,000 solar masses from the velocity dispersion of its member stars.
+It is currently approaching its apogalacticum at 63.8 kly (19.57 kpc) from GC which it is to reach in about 20 Myr.
+About 90 Myr ago, it has passed its last perigalacticum, when it comes very close to the Galactic Center, at only 970 ly (0.97 kly, 0.30 kpc); this is the nearest perigalacticum of all Messier globular clusters!
+So notably, this currently most outlying Messier globular is also that which comes closest at its perigalacticum passage.
+The authors also found an age of 11.7 Gyr for M79 from fitting of its Color-Magnitude Diagram (CMD), a half-mass radius of 14 ly (4.33 pc), and a mass of 180,000 solar masses from the velocity dispersion of its member stars.

 Globular cluster M79 has a considerably dense core, which is thought to have possibly undergone a core collapse process, as have the globulars M15, M30, M70, and possibly also M62.